 “Thank you, Sir!”
 He gasped elated, “Anything you need from the local Militia, don’t hesitate to let me know!”

-Dirken walked with heavy footsteps toward the building, keeping his duster closed as he entered the interior of the space port.
-It is a greenish-yellow building in which was two stories, the interior was a pressure pot of people all here to gain transportation to and from this planet.
+Dirken walked with heavy footsteps toward the building, keeping his duster closed as he entered the interior of the spaceport.
+It is a greenish-yellow building that was two stories, the interior was a pressure pot of people all here to gain transportation to and from this planet.
 Many of the visitors here are tourists to this world.
-As he crosses a main floor of the building, he heads to the entry way onto the street of the local town.
-As he does so, and exits through it, he pans a long stare to the many buildings here that are in many strange shapes and are many sizes.
-Electric, air and anti-gravity vehicles roam the streets here, and roll past him as he steps onto the walkway.
+As he crosses the main floor of the building, he heads to the entryway onto the street of the local town.
+As he does so and exits through it, he pans a long stare at the many buildings here that are in many strange shapes and many sizes.
+Electric, air, and anti-gravity vehicles roam the streets here and roll past him as he steps onto the walkway.
 A typical town that would be found like in the old west back on Earth three hundred years ago.
-He crossed the street, made of dirt and on the far side of it, he turned the corner.
-It is here that a large building making up the post-office is here, the flag of the Federation fluttering in the breeze, along side the triangle and three stars flag, colored a deep maroon color in the cool breeze.
-He walks down the side-walk, one block and on his right was the inn, just as the gantry-operator had said.
+He crossed the street, made of dirt, and on the far side of it, he turned the corner.
+It is here that a large building making up the post office is here, the flag of the Federation fluttering in the breeze, alongside the triangle and three stars flag, colored a deep maroon color in the cool breeze.
+He walked down the sidewalk, one block, and on his right was the inn, just as the gantry operator had said.
 Here was the inn and saloon where he would be staying.

-He went to it immediately, and as he walked toward the door of the polygon shaped building, colored a deep blue, that he passes many tourists who eyed him warily, holding their children back as he passed.
-The Bounty-hunter ignored them as he moved to the door that slid obediently open for him.
-Walking toward the desk, the inn is typical of any one he found in the Federation.
-It is lavishly decorated with old school furnishings, with a desk on the wall of the interior of the building and two elevator shafts in the exact center of the room.
-Many couches circle the room around the lifts and a few people sits talking with each other.
+He went to it immediately, and as he walked toward the door of the polygon-shaped building, colored a deep blue, he passes many tourists who eyed him warily, holding their children back as he passed.
+The Bounty hunter ignored them as he moved to the door that slid obediently open for him.
+Walking toward the desk, the inn is typical of anyone he found in the Federation.
+It is lavishly decorated with old-school furnishings, with a desk on the wall of the interior of the building and two elevator shafts in the exact center of the room.
+Many couches circle the room around the lifts and a few people sit talking with each other.

 “I’ll take it.”
-The Bounty hunter replied, putting in a cigarette into his human lips.
+The Bounty hunter replied, putting a cigarette into his human lips.